 Research and compare used Tesla Model X EVs on sale in Australia

-How much will the Tesla Model Y L cost?
+How much does the Tesla Model Y L cost?

-The 2026 Tesla Model Y L is set to launch in a single Premium Long Range All-Wheel Drive model grade, attracting a premium over the current equivalent five-seater Tesla Model Y that’s priced from $68,900 plus on-road costs.
+The 2026 Tesla Model Y L has launched in a single model grade based on the current Premium Long Range All-Wheel Drive variant, priced from $74,900 plus on-road costs.
+That’s a premium of $6000 over the current equivalent five-seater Tesla Model Y, which starts at $68,900 plus ORCs.

 At this stage, all major markets are only offering the three-row option in conjunction with a dual-motor/AWD powertrain.
 Other variants, including more affordable rear-wheel drive (RWD) versions, are yet to be confirmed.
 The Model Y L is built in China, as per all Tesla EVs currently sold in Australia.